 When it comes to listening to podcasts on iOS, there are so many great options.
 The Apple Podcasts app comes built into every iOS device with syncing.
 It’s undoubtedly a great app, but is it the best?
 On iOS, users have countless third-party options.
-My goal for this article is to break down some of the major podcast apps and determine which is best.
+My goal for this article is to break down some of the major podcast apps and help you determine which is best for what you want out of an app.
 What’s the best podcast app for iPhone?

 Is Apple Podcasts the best podcast app for iPhone?

 Apple Podcasts is the dominant player in the podcast app market.
-Usage wise, it’s the most popular podcast app on smartphones.
+Usage-wise, it’s one most popular podcast apps on smartphones.

 It’s got a lot of good things going for it.
 It’s built right into every iOS device.
 It has a native app for tvOS and macOS as well.
 On Apple Watch, it’s one of the best ways to listen to podcasts when away from your iPhone as it supports streaming over LTE.
 I think it does a great job of recommending new shows as well.
 I wish it would include a “social” aspect similar to Apple Music, though.

 The overall design fits right into iOS.
 It’s very similar to Apple Music.
 On the bottom menu, it includes Listen Now, Library, Browse, and Search.
 Listen Now shows you the unfinished podcast episodes from shows you subscribe to or one-off episodes you have added.